HurricaneLabs/brokenhosts/docs/index.rst

 - update bh_stats_gen to use a more meaningful time for the summary events
 - update the alert searches to no longer look into the future for summary events, since that's not possible
+- include winevnetlog aggregation
+- make pfsense aggregation work with splunk web validation
+- make pfsense aggregation more generic to apply more broadly

 Version 4.0.4 (2018-12-12)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~